PiyushXCoder/Rasp-Manager/README.md

 Feel free to add more commands in `src/command.rs`.
 Contributions and improvements are always welcomed.

-Edit systemd service `rasp_mgr.service` as per your need and place it in `/usr/lib/systemd/system/`
+Edit systemd service `rasp_mgr.service` as per your need and place it in `/usr/lib/systemd/system/` and enable it.

 ![Alt text](screenshot.png "Screenshot")